-The global attribute is used when DOS LDO merge is being used.
+The global attribute is used when an operator interface device, Ethernet, or DOS LDO merge is being used.
 It identifies the selected variable as the master or global variable.
 Any variable with the same name in other LDOs will inherit this variable's definition (data type, I/O point, initial value) when the LDOs are merged.